DETAILED ACTION

 The disclosure is objected to because of the following informalities:

-Applicants specification refers to amino acid positions that do not match the reference sequence.
-For example “Q68R” and “Q79R” are each refenced relative to the amino acid sequence of SEQ ID NO:674, however, position 68 of SEQ ID NO:674 is a serine residue not a glutamine residue.
+Previously applicants specification was objected to because it refers to amino acid positions that do not match the reference sequence.
+It was noted that tor example “Q68R” and “Q79R” are each refenced relative to the amino acid sequence of SEQ ID NO:674, however, position 68 of SEQ ID NO:674 is a serine residue not a glutamine residue.
 Similarly position 79 of SEQ ID NO:674 is a isoleucine residue not a glutamine residue.

 Appropriate correction is required.